 Morphology – A specific type of grammar dealing with units of words called morphemes.

 Pragmatics – Using appropriate language (including nonverbal communication) in social situations and daily interactions.

-In many cases, signs of an expressive language disorder may not be obvious to parents and teachers.
+In many cases, signs of an expressive language delay or disorder may not be obvious to parents and teachers.
 Some signs and behaviors may not directly imply a language problem.
 Children with an expressive language disorder may: